sblask-webextensions/webextension-tab-deque/README.md

    manually do it.
 However, you can set `extensions.tabdeque.clickToBackground` to `true` which moves the tab to the end of the queue instead of removing it.
-Thus, the tab will be selected once you closed or minimized all other tabs.
+Thus, the tab will be selected once you've closed or minimized all other tabs.
  - If all tabs are minimized, you will see whatever you've got the `browser.newtab.url` preference set to.